 By this analysis, it seems likely that implementing global settlement would be in the long term interest of consumers.
-The one-off implementation costs would appear to be less than \$10 million, even when AEMO's estimate of \$5 million is taken at full value.
-No significant ongoing costs have been identified, in part because the change in the volume data transmitted due to global settlement is expected to be a decrease.
+The one-off implementation costs estimated in the analysis in the draft determination would be around \$10 million.
+No significant on-going costs have been identified, in part because the change in the volume data transmitted due to global settlement is expected to be a decrease.
 In comparison, the quantifiable benefits have been indicatively estimated as being in the range of \$3m to \$5m a year.
-Further, unquantified benefits are expected to arise from retail prices being more cost-reflective, contributing to the dynamic efficiency of the market over time.
+Further, unquantified benefits are expected to arise from retail prices being more cost reflective, contributing to the dynamic efficiency of the market over time.
 In aggregate, it is likely that the benefits will be greater than the costs associated with global settlement, providing for efficiency benefits from which consumers of electricity will ultimately benefit over the long term.